AviatrixSystems/Docs/HowTos/sfc_faq.rst

 What is Secure File Copy?
 ---------------------------

+Do your developers would like leverage the Direct Connect to copy files to S3 but you are not sure how to enable them in a secure manner?

-Aviatrix Secure File Copy is a tool that allows you to copy files between on-prem and AWS S3 in a secure and managed manner.
+Aviatrix Secure File Copy is a tool that allows your developers to copy files between on-prem
+while enabling you to control which S3 buckets and from where the file can be copied.

 What are the benefits of Secure File Copy?
 ----------------------------------------------------------------------------